chrisridd/opendj-utils/conversion/README.md

 =======================

 Currently the OpenDJ repository is held in subversion.
-This is a set of scripts using the svn-all-fast-export tool from KDE that convert it (one-way) to a nice clean git repository.
+This is a set of scripts using the svn-all-fast-export tool from KDE that converts it (one-way) to a nice clean git repository.

 I originally discovered this tool [here](http://blog.smartbear.com/software-quality/bid/170525/Migrating-from-Subversion-to-Git-Lessons-Learned)